guptakushal03/Whatsapp-Chat-Analyser/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or feature requests, please open an issue or submit a pull request.

+## Note

+The deployed version of this project is not fully functional as uploading files on the server is not allowed to prevent data leaks.
+The project works perfectly fine on localhost!